LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 - First, we will build Facility DB/relationship structure
 - Then, show facilities in the new Property endpoint
+- Then, show facilities by categories in the new Apartment endpoint
 - Then add the facilities into search filters
 - Of course, all covered by tests